jkenton/drkenton/tenure.md

 It finally came to a head on April 2, 2021.
 Look out!

+First, some background.
+I will endeavor to provide just the facts of the matter:

+<h4>background</h4>
+In August 2020, a junior faculty member (assistant professor. i.e. as yet untenured) at Iowa State University was reprimanded for violating their students' First Amendment rights for excluding certain topics from their projects.
+Specifically, the instructor wanted to reduce the instances of "othering", where one group identifies and labels another group.

+As a result of the students' complaints to the department and College and University, some state legislators tried to advance a bill that would remove tenure from all of the state's public Universities.
+Some news outlets suggested there was an anti-conservative bias in not only this professor's class, but [insert largest permissible scope description here].

+In April of 2021, the Iowa legislators withdrew their bills that would result in removing tenure from faculty members at the state's Universities.

+[*Ed: A series of text messages from my mom has pointed out these issues to me, and I did my own investigation to "flesh-out" any details to present here.*]*

+<h4>The Issue</h4>
+It appears from my read of the issues that there are a number of misconceptions existing around the topics of tenure, intellectual freedom, the nature of academia, and whether there exists what I will call an "Anti-Conservative" bias within academia.

+<h4>Definitions</h4>
+[*ed: let me just say this.
+When a blog post acquires a definitions section, it's no long as fun as it was formulated at the beginning...*]

 Tenure
 - What it is
 - What it does
 - What is doesn't mean
 - can a person lose tenure / get fired?
+- Should there be tenure?

 Academic Freedom
+- what is academic freedom
+- what is academic freedom, really?
 - professor has freedom to determine HOW the course's outcomes are met
 - profesor does not have the freedom to decide to not meet the course's expectations
 - professor does not have the right to restrict a student's rights (i.e. 1st Amendment)
+-

 The nature of academia